in

 Though white is the most common color for vinyl picket fences, it is available in brown, beige or more upscale options such as faux granite, stone or textured finish.
 It can also be embellished with additional decorative touches such as post finials.
 Vinyl picket fences can be used for traditional applications but may be upgraded to suit more modern styles.

-Vinyl picket fence in cedar style Vinyl fence panel – Home Depot
+Vinyl fence panel – Home Depot

-Picket Fence Panels
+Picket Panels

 Picket fence panels are pre assembled panels which are often made up of wood, metal, vinyl or PVC.
 Manufactured as sections, it is sold per set and comes with all parts necessary for installation.
-The kits usually contain 1 panel, 1 post, a cap and anchor.
+The kits usually contain 1 panel, 1 post, a cap, and anchor.

-House with symmetrical design picket fence and garden A mirrored picket fence features a symmetrical design that frames the home and front yard.
+A mirrored picket fence features a symmetrical design that frames the home and front yard.

 Symmetrical closed-space-pickets have, as the name implies, symmetrical sides.
 If you took the picket’s paper pattern and folded it in half, both sides would be the same. – Kevin Geist, How to Build Wooden Gates and Picket Fences

 Composite fence panels are a modern alternative to wood and vinyl.
-These factory engineered panels are made up of a blend of wood and plastic but has the same resilient and durable properties of vinyl.
+These factory engineered panels are made up of a blend of wood and plastic but have the same resilient and durable properties of vinyl.

-Composite fence pickets Composite picket fence – Source
+Composite fencing – Source

-French Gothic Picket Fence
+French Gothic Pickets

 Usually made up of pressure treated wood, vinyl or sold as composite fence panels, its positive and negative features and cost depend on the type of material used.

-White picket fence with gate French Gothic scalloped picket fences installed along the perimeter of this American style cottage clearly defines the boundary of this space while complementing the traditional flair of the surrounding landscape.
+French Gothic scalloped picket fences installed along the perimeter of this American style cottage clearly defines the boundary of this space while complementing the traditional flair of the surrounding landscape.

 To stick with a rustic country appeal, French Gothic Cedar picket fences may be finished with a clear varnish and left in its natural color.
 The reddish color of the wood is a subtle contrast to the charming New American style home.

 Maintenance wise, it requires to be refinished and resanded at least twice a year.
-Even though it is not considered to be as visually appealing as wooden picket fences, it is perfect for adding contrast in traditional homes with a Classic, Victorian, english, French or Vintage setting.
+Even though it is not considered to be as visually appealing as wooden picket fences, it is perfect for adding contrast in traditional homes with a Classic, Victorian, English, French or Vintage setting.

 Aluminum is a type of metal which closely resembles iron.
 Aluminum picket fences are usually powder coated in different colors or textures and are highly desirable for both traditional and modern applications.